 - Immediately apply an alcohol-free toner and wipe over the entire face.
 Leave damp.

-- Immediately apply a thin layer of a vitamin C serum (like Vitamin C&E Treatment).
+- Immediately apply a thin layer of a vitamin C serum.
 (This step is extremely helpful as vitamin C is excellent for inhibiting melanin cells to encourage fading of discoloration.
 Essentially, it acts as a natural skin lightener.
 For the best results, use one with the ingredient tetrahexyldecyl ascorbate which is a stable form of vitamin C known for its proven ability to fade brown spots, without causing skin irritation.

 - Wait 60 seconds and then apply a generous a layer of sunscreen to block out damaging UV rays.